thenextbutton/home_assistant/blueprints/plex_webhook_handler/readme.md

 Determine Plex Client Name:

 If unsure of the client name:
+Enable the 'Plex Client Name?' option within the blueprint.
 Save the automation.
+As long as you have setup the webhook on Plex to send to Home Assistant, then...
 Play media on Plex.
-In Home Assistant, view the automation’s trace.
-Inspect the second node (changed variable - webhook payload).
-Find the “Player: title:” value.
+Look at Home Assistant and you will have a notification within the web page with the client name.
 Enter this value into the blueprint’s Plex client field (case-insensitive).

 Configure Automation Actions:

 Define actions to trigger based on Plex playback events.

 Resume Handling (Optional):

-The webhook reports a resume event when pausing then playing again.
+The webhook reports a resume event when pausing then playing again, or when you start media that is part way through (continue watching).
 The blueprint allows you to treat “resume” as “play” if desired.

 Access Webhook Data:

 Use payload.Metadata in templates to access data like cover art: